🇧🇷 BR · Brazil · Chapter 1 of 6

 Samba was not born in a recording studio nor in a concert hall.
 It was born in

-Its roots are ancient and multiple.
+Their roots are ancient and multiple.
 They come from the samba de roda of Bahia —declared an Intangible Cultural Heritage of Humanity by UNESCO— which in turn descends from the jongo, the lundu, and other Afro-Brazilian rhythms that enslaved people brought from the Congo, Angola, and other regions of sub-Saharan Africa.
-When the Bahians migrated en masse to Rio in the late nineteenth century following the abolition of slavery in 1888, they carried that musical heritage with them and transformed it through contact with the city, with the carioca carnival, and with the instruments they found available: the seven-string guitar, the cavaquinho, the pandeiro, the tamborim.
+When the Bahian people migrated massively to Rio at the end of the 19th century after the abolition of slavery in 1888, they brought with them that musical heritage and transformed it in contact with the city, with the Rio carnival, and with the instruments they found available: the seven-string guitar, the cavaquinho, the tambourine, the tamborim.

-The result was a new rhythm: syncopated, collective, danceable, deeply urban and at the same time deeply African.
-A rhythm that Brazil could never entirely ignore, although for decades it tried.
+The result was a new rhythm: syncopated, collective, danceable, deeply urban, and at the same time deeply African.
+A rhythm that Brazil could never completely ignore, although it tried for decades.

 1917: the first recording